belcurv/ultimate_angular/notes/notes.md

 ```
 Note that we no longer need to inject $scope into the controller.
 This helps us avoid what's known as '$scope soup' in Angular.
 Instead, we can be explicit about which controllers are attached to which properties in our templates.

-Taking it one step further, let's add a _capture variable_ in our controller:
+Taking it one step further, let's add a **capture variable** in our controller:
 ```
     .controller('stateOneCtrl', function () {
-        var vm = this;
+        var vm = this;     // <-- CAPTURE VARIABLE
         vm.message = 'Hey from state one!';
     });
 ```